gsmainclusivetechlab/mmapi-android-sdk/README.md

 ```
 <a name="check-for-service"></a>

-# Check for Service Availability
+# Check for Service Availability-Merchant Payment

 The application should perform service availabilty check before calling the payment scenarios